 Wilson in Lynn County, Texas — The American South (West South Central)

 Location.
-33° 19.034′ N, 101° 43.462′ W. Marker is in Wilson, Texas, in Lynn County.
-Marker is at the intersection of Green Avenue and 10th Street, on the right when traveling west on Green Avenue.
+33° 19.268′ N, 101° 43.79′ W. Marker is in Wilson, Texas, in Lynn County.
+Marker is at the intersection of Green Avenue and 16th Street, on the right when traveling east on Green Avenue.
+Marker is on the southwest corner.
 Touch for map.
-Marker is on south wall of building.
 Marker is in this post office area: Wilson TX 79381, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Site of Mackenzie Cavalry Camp (approx. 0.4 miles away); Spanish Explorers' Route (approx. half a mile away); Lynn County (approx. 8.1 miles away); Mercy Hospital (approx. 9 miles away); Slaton Bakery (approx. 9½ miles away); Slaton Volunteer Fire Department (approx. 9½ miles away); Slaton (approx. 9½ miles away); Engine 1809 (approx. 9½ miles away).
+Spanish Explorers' Route (within shouting distance of this marker); Wilson Mercantile Company (approx. 0.4 miles away); Lynn County (approx. 8.1 miles away); Mercy Hospital (approx. 8.9 miles away); Slaton Bakery (approx. 9.4 miles away); Slaton Volunteer Fire Department (approx. 9˝ miles away); Slaton (approx. 9˝ miles away); Engine 1809 (approx. 9˝ miles away).
 Touch for a list and map of all markers in Wilson.

 Credits.
 This page was last revised on November 24, 2017.
-This page originally submitted on November 24, 2017, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 101 times since then and 29 times this year.
+It was originally submitted on November 24, 2017, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 157 times since then.
 Photos: 1, 2, 3. submitted on November 24, 2017, by Bill Kirchner of Tucson, Arizona.